yuyang339/cs140e-21spr/labs/1-gpio/README.md

 **Important: as always, read and complete the [PRELAB](PRELAB.md) before lab!**

-  - In addition, there is now a [POSTLAB](POSTLAB.md) that lists out many of the common solutions to problems that people ran into.

 The first lab was just setup.
 Now we get to the fun part: you'll use the Broadcom document (`../../docs/BCM2835-ARM-Peripherals.annot.PDF`) to figure out how to write the code to turn the GPIO pins on/off yourself